padnom/goatHangfire/readme.md

 # Conclusion

 Hangfire is a great library for background processing in .NET Core applications.
 It provides a simple and easy-to-use.
+It's a great alternative to Quartz.NET.
+Personnaly, the Hangfire Dashboard is a great feature that allows you to monitor, manage and debug your background jobs that's why I prefer Hangfire over Quartz.NET.